bicirci/docker-worker/README.md

 Dockerized Development Environment for Thingino and OpenIPC
 -----------------------------------------------------------
+This branch is used for ingenic A1 develop

 Podman/Docker image for developing [Thingino][1] and [OpenIPC][2] firmware
 in a standardized and reproducible environment across different machines.